 What's the history of wine in Michigan?

 The wine business started from the Welch's Grape Juice side down in southwest Michigan.
 It was growing grapes for Welch's Grape Juice.
-We had an Italian family by the name of Braganini come into Michigan and they opened up the first winery which is now St. Julia.
+We had an Italian family by the name of Braganini come into Michigan and they opened up the first winery which is now St. Julian.
 They're making still some very, very fine wines down there.
 Then winemaking spread to northern Michigan where we have these rolling hills, higher altitudes and lakes and little areas of water that create thermals and allow us to grow a little bit longer.
 That started back in 1974 with a professor from northwest Michigan.
 His name is Bernie Rink and the winery was called Boskydel but it was all hybrid grapes back then.
 That's what Bernie was into until Adolf Kieth Sr. came back from Germany with the first vinifera Riesling vines.
 I believe that that's how it started.
 Both of those gentlemen paved the way for the rest of us.

 When did you start making wine in the Traverse City area?